DpD-Nightmare/Deception-detection/README.md

 # Deception-detection
-This project problem is based on the lie detection based on the three types of datasets.
+Detect weather the persion is Telling Truth or Lie based on -> Text data information
+-> Audio data information
+-> Video file of their expressions.

+The data set containes informaiton about the real-time cortroom dicussion and verdicts.